equwal/Akusento/readme.md

 <img width="847" height="554" alt="Image" src="https://github.com/user-attachments/assets/f65cd661-db46-42a7-91d8-b6182066dba7" />

-I like this one better than the Migaku one, it is way less cluttered because it doesn't try too hard.

-出来るぜ！
 ## Licence

 Dash is licensed under the [GNU licence](https://opensource.org/licenses/GNU).
 Please see [the licence file](https://github.com/zerox029/Akusento/blob/master/LICENSE) for more information. [tl;dr](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.